Table of Contents

-The pathogen of PML is the JC-virus, which leads to demyelination of white matter at infections.
-Mostly, the disease occurs due to immunodeficiency, like T-cell-defects.
+The pathogen responsible for PML is the JC-virus, which leads to demyelination of white matter in infected areas.
+Mostly, the disease occurs due to immunodeficiency, like T cell defects.
 While it almost exclusively affected HIV-patients in the past, PML now also frequently affects people who are medically immunosuppressed due to multiple sclerosis.

 Depending on the localization of the demyelination focus, symptoms like behavioral problems, cognitive deficits, palsies, visual impairments, vigilance disorders, and speech disorders can be observed.

-JC-viruses can be detected in CSF via PCR.
-In the MRI, typical signs of PML are confluent demyelination foci without contrast agent accumulation.
+JC-viruses can be detected in the CSF via PCR.
+In the MRI scan, the typical signs of PML are confluent demyelination foci without contrast agent accumulation.

-Therapeutically, only an improvement of immunocompetence is possible.
+Only an improvement of immunocompetence is possible with the available treatments.
 Antiviral therapy does not (yet) exist.
-Affected patients with PML do not have a good prognosis: Often, the patients die within two years.
+Affected patients with PML do not have a good prognosis: Often, patients die within 2 years.

 Cytomegalovirus (CMV) infection

-CMV-infection occurs in the course of AIDS-disease at very severe immunosuppression.
+CMV-infection occurs in HIV-infected patients with very severe immunosuppression.
 In imaging procedures, the infection shows micronodular changes in the brain and/or hydrocephalus.
-With PCR, the viruses can be detected in CSF.
-Concerning therapy, ganciclovir is used.
+The viruses can be detected in CSF using PCR.
+Ganciclovir is used for therapy.

-Protozoa- and Fungal Infections of the Central Nervous System: Facts-Overview
+Protozoan and Fungal Infections of the CNS: Facts-Overview

 The following overview allows quick access to facts concerning the most important CNS-diseases caused by protozoa and fungi.

-Immunosuppression in AIDS-patients leads to several diseases, which manifest in the CNS.
+Immunosuppression in AIDS-patients leads to several diseases that manifest in the CNS.
 Mostly, the diagnosis of AIDS is made on the basis of so-called AIDS-defining diseases.
-They occur if certain levels of CD4-cells are undercut.
+They occur if CD4-cells drop to certain levels.